Poco X3 Pro Review

 Introduction

 The Poco X3 Pro - basically the X3N souped up for performance - SD860 (or SD855++) in place of the X3N's SD732G & UFS 3.1 replacing the X3N's decently fast UFS 2.1 (and some material upgrades such as gorilla glass 6, 2-textured plastic back, & a full verification of the sides' materials - glossy plastic).
+Also the last brand-new device I purchased as a whole.

 Summary : X3N with less overspecced camera (which still produces a viewable picture at least), 2019-flagship-grade performance (which is at least better than the X3N & F1), matte stripes flanking the more noticeable POCO logo stripe (all because of the back panel), & no inbuilt mountrw scripts to make modding easier (not that it matters).
 Or the full-on upgrade to the F1.
 I recommend crossreading alongside X3N review as it has some similarities with X3P on hardware.